FThompsonSG/tech242_AWS_linux/aws/README.md

 - Pay as you go based on the instances provisioned
 - Has a SQL interface for performing queries
 - BI (business intelligence) tools such as AWS Quicksight or Tableau integrate with it
+### Redshift Serverless
+- Automatically provisions and scales data warehouse unerlying capacity
+- Run analytics workloads without managing data warehouse infrastructure
+- Pay only for what you use (saves cost)
+- Use cases: Reporting, dashboarding applications, real-time analytics etc...

+## Amazon EMR (Elastic MapReduce) - Not a Database
+- Helps create Hadoop Clusters (Big Data) to analyze and process vast amounts of data
+- The clusters can be made up of hundreds of EC2 instances
+- Also supports Apache Spark, HBase, Presto, Flink...
+- Takes care of all the provisioning and configuration of the instances
+- Auto-scaling and integrated with Spot instances
+- Use cases: Data processing, machine learning, web indexing, big data...

+## Amazon Athena
+- Serverless query service to perform analytics against S3 objects
+- Uses standard SQL language to query the files
+- Supports CSV, JSON, ORC, Avro and Parquet
+- Use cases: BI/analytics/reporting, analyse and query VPC Flow Logs, ELB Logs, CloudTrail trails etc...

+## Amazon QuickSight
+- Serverless machine learning-powered BI service to create interactive dashboards
+- Fast, automatically scalable, embeddable with per-session pricing
+- Integrated with RDS, Aurora, Athena, Redshift, S3 etc...
+- Use cases: Business analytics, building visualisations, performing ad-hoc analysis and getting business insights using data

+## DocumentDB
+- Whereas Aurora is an "AWS-implementation" of PostgreSQL/MySQL, DocumentDB is the same for MongoDB(NoSQL database)
+- MongoDB is used to store, query and index JSON data
+- Similar deployment concepts to Aurora so it's fully managed, HA with replication across 3 AZs
+- DocumentDB storage automatically grows in increments of 10GB
+- Automatically scales to workloads with millions of requests per second

+## Amazon Neptune
+- Fully managed graph database
+- A popular graph dataset would be a social network
+- HA across 3 AZs with up to 15 read replicas
+- Build and run applications working with highly connected datasets, optimised for these complex and hard queries
+- Can store up to billions of relations and query the graph with milliseconds latency
+- Use cases: Knowledge graphs (Wikipedia), fraud detection, recommendation engines, social networking etc...

+## Amazon Timestream
+- Fully managed, fast, scalable, serverless time series DB
+- Automatically scales up/down to adjust capacity
+- Store and analyse trillions of events per day
+- 1000s times faster and 1/10th the cost of relational DBs
+- Built-in time series analytics functions (helps you identify patterns in your data in near real time)

+## Amazon QLDB (Quantum Ledger Database)
+- A ledger is a book recording financial transactions
+- Full managed, serverless, HA with replcation across 3 AZs
+- Used to review history of all the changes made to your application data over time
+- Immutable system: No entry can be removed or modified, cryptographically verifiable
+- 2-3x better performance than common ledger blockchain frameworks, manipulate data using SQL
+- Difference with Amazon Managed Blockchain: no decentralisation component, in accordance with financial regulation rules

+## Amazon Managed Blockchain
+- Blockchain makes it possible to build applications where multiple parties can execute transactions without the need for a trust, central authority (decentralised)
+- AMB is a managed service to:
+  - Join public blockcahain networks
+  - Create your own scalable private network
+- Compatible with the frameworks Hyperledger Fabric and Ethereum

+## AWS Glue
+- Managed extract, transform and load (ETL) service

+## DMS (Data Migration Service)
+- Quickly and securely migrate DBs to AWS and is resilient and self healing
+- The source DB remains available during migration
+- Supports:
+  - Homogeneous migrations e.g. Oracle to Oracle
+  - Heterogenous migrations e.g. Microsoft SQL Server to Aurora

+# Databases & Analytics Summary in AWS (For AWS CCP Exam)
+- Relational Databases: OLTP - RDS and Aurora (SQL)
+- Difference between Multi-AZ, Read Replicas and Multi-Region
+- In-memory Databse: ElastiCache (high performance and low latency)
+- Key/Value Database: DynamoDB (serverless) and DAX or DynamoDB Accelerator (cache for DynamoDB)
+- Warehouse: OLAP - Redshift (SQL)
+- Hadoop Cluster: EMR
+- Athena: Query data on Amazon S3 (serverless and SQL)
+- QuickSight: Dashboards on your data (serverless)
+- DocumentDB: "Aurora for MongoDB" (JSON - NoSQL database)
+- Amazon QLDB: Financial Transactions Ledger (immutable journal, cryptographically verifiable)
+- Amazon Managed Blockchain: Managed Hyperledger Fabric and Ethereum blockchains
+- Glue: Managed ETL (Extract Transform Load) and Data Catalogue service
+- Database Migration: DMS
+- Neptune: Graph database
+- Timestream: Time-series database

+# Docker (not on exam)
+- Software development platform to deploy apps
+- Apps are packaged in containers that can be run on any OS
+- Apps run the same, regardless of where they're run
+  - Any machine
+  - No compatibility issues
+  - Predictable behaviour
+  - Less work
+  - Easier to maintain and deploy
+  - Works with any language, any OS, any technology
+- Scales containers up and down very quickly (seconds)

+## Where Docker images are stored?
+- Docker images are stored in Docker Repositories
+  - Public: Docker Hub
+    - Find bases images for many tecnologies or OS such as Ubuntu, MySQL, NodeJS, Java etc...
+  - Private: Amazon ECR (Elastic Container Registry)

+## Docker vs Virtual Machines
+- Dock is "sort of" a virtualisation technology, but not exactly
+- Resources are shared with the host => many containers on one server

+# ECS (Elastic Container Service)
+- Launch Docker containers on AWS
+- You must provision and maintain the infrastructure (the EC2 instances)
+- AWS takes care of starting/stopping containers
+- Has integration with the Application Load Balancer

+# Fargate
+- Launch Docker containers on AWS
+- You DO NOT provision the infrastructure (no EC2 instances to manage) - simpler.
+- Serverless offering
+- AWS just runs containers for you based on your CPU/RAM needs

+# ECR (Elastic Container Registry)
+- Private Docker registry on AWS
+- This is where you store your Docker images so they can be run by ECS and Fargate

+# Serverless
+- A new paradigm in whch the developers don't have to manage servers anymore
+- They just deploy code/functions
+- Initially serverless == Faas (Function as a Service)
+- Serverless was pioneered by AWS Lambda but now also includes anything that's managed: "database, messaging, storage etc."
+- There are servers but we don't manage, provision or see them.

+# Lambda
+- Virtual functions - no servers to manage
+- Limited by time - short executions
+- Run on-demand
+- Scaling is automated
+## Benefits
+- Easy pricing:
+  - Pay per request and compute time
+  - Free tier of 1,000,000 AWS Lambda requests and 400,000 GBs of compute time
+- Integrated with the whole AWS suit of services
+- Event-Driven: functions get invoked by AWS when needed
+- Integrated with many programming languages
+- Easy monitoring through AWS CloudWatch
+- Easy to get more resources per functions (up to 10GB of RAM)
+- Increeasing RAM will also improve the CPU and network
+## Language Support
+- Node.js (JavaScript)
+- Python
+- Java
+- C#
+- Golang
+- C# / Powershell
+- Ruby
+- Custom Runtime API (community supported, example Rust)
+- Lambda Container Image:
+  - The container image must implement the Lambda Runtime API
+  - ECS / Fargate is preferred to running arbitrary Docker images